Azure/missionlz/README.md

 - Optionally, customize the Terraform deployment configuration to suit specific needs
 - Deploy multiple customer workloads in production

+## What is a Landing Zone?

+A **landing zone** is networking infrastructure configured to provide a secure environment for hosting workloads.

 ## Quickstart

 You can get up and running quickly by deploying Mission Landing Zone with the Azure Portal or executing some Azure CLI commands.